The name Ffetiplace is of local

 Endless spelling variations

 are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Fettiplace, Fetiplace, Feteplace, Ffetiplace, Phetiplace, Phetteplace and many more.

 Early Notables of the Ffetiplace family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Ffetiplace Notables in all our PDF Extended History products and printed products wherever possible.
+from Dusseldorf; Sir John Fettiplace, Sheriff of Berkshire (1568-1577); and John Fettiplace...
+Another 113 words (8 lines of text) are included under the topic Early Ffetiplace Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ffetiplace family to Ireland

 Some of the Ffetiplace family moved to Ireland